mozilla/MozDef/docs/source/code.rst

 ::

-    def onMessage(self, message):
+def onMessage(self, message, metadata):
+    #do something interesting with the message or metadata
-        return message
+    return (message, metadata)

 The plugin will receive a copy of the incoming event as a python dictionary in the 'message' variable.
 The plugin can do whatever it wants with this dictionary and return it to MozDef.
 Plugins will be called in priority order 0 to 100 if the incoming event matches their registration criteria. i.e. If you register for sourceipaddress you will only get events containing the sourceipaddress field.

+If you return the message as None (i.e. message=None) the message will be dropped and not be processed any further.
+If you modify the metadata the new values will be used when the message is posted to elastic search.
+You can use this to assign custom document types, set static document _id values, etc.

 Plugin Registration